mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

 - [Known Issues](#known-issues)

 ## What's New
+### 5.2.2
+Update SDK data synchronisation and handle unsusbscribe manually: When initialising a chat component SDK automatically subscribes user to the chat events.
+While subscription is done automatically by the SDK user now needs to handle unsubscribe manually to be in charge of chat subscription status.
+This helps keeping track of chat current data if chat component is recreated multiple times (for example on device orientation change) without unsubscribing.
+To read more about unsunscribing please refer to ChatComponent section.

 ### 5.2.0
 - Update SDK initialization with app name,
 - Fix landscape mode chat messages trailing margin,